abhisheksingh87/starter-cookbook/content/best-practices/spring-boot-structure.md

 +++
 categories = ["recipes"]
-tags = ["practices", "spring boot", "microservice", "application development"] title = "Structuring Spring Boot" description = "A simple guide to organizing Spring Boot apps" date = 2020-12-09 weight = 10 draft = false authors = ["Rohan Mukesh"]
+tags = ["practices", "spring boot", "microservice", "application development"] title = "Organize codebase" description = "A simple guide to organize codebase in a microservice" date = 2020-12-09 weight = 10 draft = false authors = ["Rohan Mukesh"]
 +++

+## CONTEXT
+This recipe provides details for organizing codebase in a typical spring boot microservice.

-## Context
+## SOLUTION
-This guide presents one possible way to structure a spring boot app.
-It is only a starting point for deciding a structure which best suits your team, requirements, company, time, and app complexity.

-## Layers
+### Layers

 #### Why even have layers today?
 What year is this?
-*"Most of the examples I see have one Spring bean which does config & endpoints & data & security & validation & pancakes."*
+> *Most of the examples I see have one Spring bean which does configuration, endpoints, data, security, validation and pancakes...*

 An argument can be made that trivial services (especially focused examples) have no need for the overhead of multiple layers, packages, separation of duties, abstraction, and even basic organization.